tianshu129/foqat/User Manual.md

 ----------
 * #### Description

 Resample time series, and returns complete time series with new time resolution. (wind data is acceptable)
+If you have wind data (wind speed, and wind direction in dgree), please set 'wind' as 'TRUE', and set values for 'coliwd' and 'coliws'.

 * #### Usage
 ``` r